Updated last: May 21st 2015, 6:06 am UTC

-The take-off location: The compact Optibeam 9-5 does most of the jobs.
+My pretty compact Optibeam OB 9-5 does most of the jobs.
 It found it's home on my 70 foot (20m) motorized self-supporting crank-up - since more than 10 years now.
 This beam replaced a KLM KT34-A and a Fritzel FB-53.
-I am still very satisfied with its performance and ruggedness.
+I'm still very satisfied with its performance and ruggedness.
 There are no moving elements, no traps, no coils, no compromises and it handles any higher power with ease!
 In addition it has ideal spacing on each band and since its full size it has maximum possible bandwidth - band by band....all in all, not too bad!
 Last but not least - it's a German product with perfect support by Tom, DF2BO.

-The only downside is: It is an antenna made and optimized for our HAM-bands and it is only working there.
-It handles 5 bands but nothing in between, like SteppIR antennas do.
-But those have one fixed element spacing and have lots of moving parts...they need maintanance and show weak front/back performance on the high bands.
+The only downside: It is an antenna made and optimized for our HAM-bands and it is only working there.
+It handles 5 bands but nothing in between, like SteppIRs do.
+But those have fixed element spacing and have lots of moving parts...they need maintanance and show weak front/back performance on the high bands.

-Anyway, in our real world the location (the take-off) and the height of the beam (over real ground) is what finally counts - the brand and the technology comes second!
+Anyway, in our real world the the take-off location, the height of the beam and certainly the ground conditions are what finally count - the brand and the technology are second!

 HF: Icom: IC-7700, several IC-706MKIIGs, Kenwood: TS-870S w.
 Inrad filters, Yaesu: FT-857D, FT-817ND, Perseus SDR, some Powermasters and LDG tuners

 HF Antennas: 80/40m horizontal loop, additional 40m vertical quad in winter, Optibeam OB 9-5 (9 element / 5 band full size) up 20m on a 70 foot crank-up tower

 PAs: 2 x KSG 1300 (40 x BLW95), LV6 (GU43b), 8 x MRF157-PA (under construction), Ameritron ALS-500MX, 2 x 200W 2m Mirage, 120W 70cm Mirage